erik78se/tutorial-elk-stack/getting-started-with-elk.md

 #TODO: Screenshots

 Great work, you should now have the basics for sending logs to logstash.

+Before you move on, why dont you modify the script to use TCP as the carrier protocol?

+## Logging using files

-But, what if you have a file with logs and want to monitor that for log entries?
+What if you have a file with logs and want to monitor that for log entries?
+After all, this is very common.

 This is where we can use juju again to add in [filebeat] to the equation.
+Filebeat is made to monitor files.

-This is easy with juju.
+Making use of filebeat is easy with juju.

-## Adding in filebeat
+## Add filebeat
-Deploy filebeat (subordinate charm) and attach it to the exising tiny-python charm.
-The filebeat charm is in turn related to logstash.
+Deploy [filebeat] and relate it to the exising [tiny-python] charm, then [filebeat] charm is related to logstash.
 Like this:
 ```
 juju deploy filebeat
 juju relate filebeat tiny-python